 Pubs and bars open in London on Christmas Day

 It's mainly the chain pubs you'll find open on 25 December — Young's, Greene King and Wetherspoons are good bets.
-Listed here are the pubs that we know will be open on Christmas Day 2018 (opening hours included where we know them — others will play it by ear).
-Again, food will probably need to be booked in advance, or may not available at all, so best line your stomach before heading out for a festive pint.
+Nicholson's even serves Christmas dinner.
+Listed here are the pubs that usually open on Christmas Day, though do check before you set off.
+Again, food will probably need to be booked in advance, or may not be available at all, so best line your stomach before heading out for a festive pint.

 - Horniman at Hays, London Bridge

 - The Alexandra, Wimbledon — this one is famous for serving up a free Christmas dinner to anyone who'd be on their own on Christmas Day.
 We're awaiting confirmation that that's happening for Christmas 2023.

 - With bars, hotels are once again your best option, as many of the larger, more central hotels are likely to have their bars open for their guests.

 Toilets open in London on Christmas Day

 If department stores, train stations, coffee shops and museums are your usual go-tos for bathroom breaks, you may struggle to find somewhere today.
 Duck into one of the pubs above for a pint and to use the bathroom, or else, head into a hotel — most of the larger ones will have bathrooms tucked away somewhere near the lobby.
 A bit cheeky, but when you've got to go, you've got to go.